ridhi-asn/insurance-bootstrap-regression/README.md

 ### Overview
-Using sample data of insurance charges for individuals of various sex, region, smoking status, and bmi, this project aims to test the claim there is a relationship between bmi and insurance charges, as well as the claim that smoking status impacts this relationship significantly.
+Using sample data of insurance charges for individuals of various sex, region, smoking status, and bmi, this project aims to test the claim there is a relationship between bmi and insurance charges, as well as the claim that smoking status impacts this relationship significantly, using bootstrap regression analysis.

 ### Results
 BMI has a statistically significant positive relationship with charges.